MattOhare1999/dissertation/documentation/notes/dataEvaluationNotes.md

 * Below that there is 1 app that has id '6021' assigned to it.
 This is newstand.

 * There are 2053 users that were only seen for less than 5 minutes (300 seconds).
 * There are 4600 users that were only seen for less than 1 day (86400 seconds).

+* There are some users that are anomalies, for example: user id 5 has been seen for around 50 days but has only used 7 apps with a total of 22 launches in that time.